eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 ## Setup

 In an attempt to address some of these questions, we decided to conduct a larger experiment in the same part of the world.
 The region of interest is a square at the border of Nigeria and Cameroon, spanning an area just short of 20000 km2.
-We picked out 31 recent images captured by WorldView-2, WorldView-3 and GeoEye-1, and constructed a mosaic using our proprietary **Flexible Large Area Mosaic Engine (FLAME)** technology.
+We picked out 31 recent images captured by WorldView-2, WorldView-3 and GeoEye-1 and ran them through our [image preprocessor](http://gbdxdocs.digitalglobe.com/docs/advanced-image-preprocessor) for orthorectification, atmospherical compensation and pansharpening.
+We then constructed a mosaic using our proprietary **Flexible Large Area Mosaic Engine (FLAME)** technology.

-FLAME solves a rather complicated problem: it turns a hodgepodge of images that have been individually orthorectified, atmospherically compensated and pansharpened with our [image preprocessor](http://gbdxdocs.digitalglobe.com/docs/advanced-image-preprocessor), into a seamless mosaic.
+FLAME solves a rather complicated problem: it turns a hodgepodge of individual images into a seamless mosaic.
 It is designed and implemented to take advantage of parallel computation, such that it can process millions of km2 in a matter of hours.
 FLAME constructs the mosaic in two main steps:

 + it adjusts the pixel intensities in the R,G,B bands to color-match a global base layer, a procedure that is called **Base Layer Matching (BLM)**;
 + it intelligently weaves the images across optimized boundaries called cutlines in order to maximize blending.